Christian8D/freight-delay-notifier-levityAI/README.md

 * Node.js >= 18
 * A running Temporal server (e.g., `docker‑compose up` from the official samples)
+* Alternatively, you can run brew install temporal and start the Temporal server locally (for testing and development purposes only).
 * API keys: Google Maps, OpenAI, SendGrid

 \### 2.
 Install